This story is brought to you by Bayhill High School.

 Bayhill takes advantage of the many opportunities on offer in the Bay Area to learn through hands-on exploration and real world experience.
 The area’s many museums, universities, and natural wonders are extended classrooms where students learn in a variety of modalities.

 Bayhill graduates have successfully matriculated to four-year colleges such as University of Puget Sound, Southern Oregon University, and the California State Universities.
 Others have studied culinary arts, visual arts, and technical programs at junior colleges.
 Bayhill alumni have proven time and again that students with learning differences have much to offer the world when given the right instruction and a positive environment that focuses on strengths.

 Want to learn more?
-Join Bayhill High School for an Open House on Saturday, Nov.
-4 at 1 p.m..
+Join Bayhill High School for Tour & Talk on Tuesday, Dec.
+3 at 9:30 a.m.
 Learn how this specialized high school in Berkeley empowers students with learning differences to succeed in high school, college, and beyond.
-Experience classroom demonstrations and talk with Bayhill students and parents to see what attracts families from all over the Bay Area.

 Can’t make it that day?
-Bayhill will have a Tour & Talk on Oct.
-19 and Nov.
-14 at 10 a.m..
+Visit the website for future dates.
 Bayhill is always available to meet with families to discuss your child and how Bayhill can help them thrive.
 Call 510-984-0599 or visit bayhillhs.org.

-This post is written and sponsored by Bayhill High School, whose mission is to educate students with learning differences, focusing on their individual learning needs, with the goal of maximizing their inherent abilities and their potential to succeed.
+This story is written and paid for by Bayhill High School, whose mission is to educate students with learning differences, focusing on their individual learning needs, with the goal of maximizing their inherent abilities and their potential to succeed.